Aayush0079/BR_Sweets-Recommendation-System-/ReadMe.md

 Intuition: In India people are living in different regions, so providing a platform to get their favorite sweets – A content-based Recommender system on Indian Sweets, Classifying on the basis of regions and ingredients
+- It will recommend sweets related or mostly purchased with the sweet you search for

 ## Deployment